JetBrains/intellij-sdk-docs/basics/getting_started.md

 This documentation section will help you get started with developing plugins for the *IntelliJ Platform*.
 You can use either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/) as your IDE (it is highly recommended to use the latest available version).
 Both include the complete set of plugin development tools.
 To become more familiar with *IntelliJ IDEA*, please refer to the [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/).

-There are two supported workflows available for building plugins.
+There are three supported workflows available for building plugins.
-The recommended workflow for new projects is to [use Gradle](#using-gradle).
+The recommended workflow for new projects is to [use GitHub Template](#using-github-template) or to [use Gradle](#using-gradle) to create everything from scratch.
 The old [Plugin DevKit](#using-devkit) workflow still supports existing projects.

 > **NOTE** If a new plugin will be Scala-based, a dedicated SBT plugin [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin) is available.